 A subscriber may change their enrollment outside of the annual open enrollment if a special open enrollment event occurs.
 However, the change in enrollment must be allowable under Internal Revenue Code (IRC) and Treasury Regulations, and correspond to and be consistent with the event that creates the special open enrollment for the subscriber, the subscriber's dependent, or both.
+A special open enrollment event must be an event other than a school employee gaining initial eligibility or regaining eligibility for SEBB benefits.
 The special open enrollment may allow a subscriber to:

-Change their dental plan; or

-Enroll or remove eligible dependents.
+- Change their dental plan - Enroll or remove eligible dependents

-To make an enrollment change, the school employee must make the change online in SEBB My Account or submit the required form(s) to their SEBB Organization.
-All other subscribers must submit the form(s) to the SEBB Program.
-The form(s) must be received no later than 60 days after the event that created the special open enrollment.
-In addition to the required forms, the SEBB Program or SEBB Organization will require the subscriber to provide proof of the dependent's eligibility, proof of the event that created the special open enrollment, or both.
+To make an enrollment change, the school employee must make the change online in SEBB My Account or submit the required forms to their SEBB Organization.
+All other subscribers must submit the forms to the SEBB Program.
+The forms must be received no later than 60 days after the event that created the special open enrollment.
+In addition to the required forms, the SEBB Program or SEBB Organization will require the subscriber to provide proof of the dependent's eligibility, evidence of the event that created the special open enrollment, or both.

-1. Exception: If a school employee wants to enroll a newborn or child whom the school employee has adopted or has assumed a legal obligation for total or partial support in anticipation of adoption, the school employee should notify their SEBB organization by submitting an enrollment form as soon as possible to ensure timely payment of claims.
-If adding the child increases the premium, the required enrollment/change form must be received no later than sixty days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption.
-School employees should contact their personnel, payroll, or benefits office for the required forms.
+1. Exception: If a school employee wants to enroll a newborn or child whom the school employee has adopted or has assumed a legal obligation for total or partial support in anticipation of adoption in SEBB health plan coverage, the school employee should notify their SEBB Organization by submitting an enrollment form as soon as possible to ensure timely payment of claims.
+If adding the child increases the premium, the required enrollment/change form must be received no later than 60 days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption.
+School employees should contact their payroll or benefits office for the required forms.